abudhu/slate/source/vnet.html.md

   -AddressPrefix 10.0.0.0/16
 ```

-Description: The Address Space that contains an array of IP address that can be used by Subnets
+The Address Space that contains an array of IP address that can be used by Subnets

 Name | Type | Required | Description
 ---- | ----- | ---- | ----